-Get a lower daily rate by making a week-long reservation, even if you only need the rental car for a few days.
+Get a lower rate by making a week-long reservation, even if you only need the car for a few days.
 It’s especially helpful if you add on a weekend day since those typically offer lower rates.

 With many rental car companies, you can then simply return the car early and enjoy a pro-rated refund.
 Just make sure you have a refundable reservation and that there aren’t any extra fees associated with an early return.
 Some of the heavy hitters, like Hertz, do make you pay more for this service.

 12. Think Critically About the Type of Car You Need

 This may sound like common sense, but it’s a good thing to remember when trying to save money on car rentals.
 Give an honest assessment of your trip, how much room you’ll need, and how many people will be joining you.

 In many cases, you may be able to get by with an economy class car, which can save you a ton on the overall cost of your trip.
 Make up your mind before you get to the rental counter because chances are that the agent may try to upsell you while you finalize your reservation.